 Overnight parking for certified self-contained vehicles

-Situated on the east coast of the North Island, the Hastings District, with its wineries, beautiful beaches and spectacular landscape, is the perfect place to explore.
+Hastings, with its wineries, beautiful beaches and spectacular landscape, is the perfect place to explore.
 Camping is an increasingly popular way of seeing the country, enabling visitors to save considerable money on accommodation, as well as the ability to enjoy some of the more scenic parts of the countryside.

-Parking in Designated Council sites
+Parking in Council town centre car parks

 Metered and timed street parking may be used by motorhomes and campervans as long as the vehicle does not extend beyond the end of the white line which marks the parking space.
 The advertised fees and time limits apply.

 Dump stations for grey and black water are available at Napier Road in Havelock North and Kenilworth Road in Hastings.
-Hastings Top 10 Holiday Park, located on Windsor Avenue, Hastings also has a dump station available for guest use only.
+Hastings Top 10 Holiday Park, in Windsor Avenue, Hastings, has a dump station available for guest use only.

-For more information relating to hours of operation and charges for the Hastings District Council Refuse Transfer Stations.
+For information on the hours of operation and charges see the transfer stations page.